-Workload 90 hours Contact lessons On-Campus Blocks - according to semester schedule (Moodle).
-Attendance requirement Attendance during the on-campus blocks and all live case sessions including all the final presentations of all live cases.
-Competency assessment 70% Individual assignments within virtual learning cycles.
-All individual assignments must be completed in order to pass the module, of which three assignments will be gradeded (e.g., electronically submitted quizzes, content preparations, and reports) 30% Live Case presentation (on-site) & eletronically submitted report Aids for written examination None Mode of repetition Grade 3.5: student may approach the lecturer to define the conditions (task and deadline) of the resubmission.
-In case of the re-submission a maximum grade of 4.0 can be achieved for a given assignment.
-Grade worse than 3.5: module repetition.
-Degree programme, semester MSc Digital Business Administration, 2024-2025, 3 HS, BB, Bern MSc Digital Business Administration, 2024-2025, 1 HS, BB, Bern MSc Digital Business Administration, 2025-2026, 3 HS, BB, Bern
+Workload 180 hours Contact lessons according to semester schedule (Moodle) Attendance requirement Attendance during the on-campus blocks and all live case sessions including all the live case presentations.
+Proof of competence 70% Individual assignments within virtual learning cycles.
+All individual assignments must be completed in order to pass the module, of which three assignments will be graded 30% - Live Case Output (MVP Live Case) Mode of repetition In case of an insufficient grade, student may approach the lecturer to define the conditions (task and deadline) of the resubmission.
+In case of the re-submission of the same assignments a maximum grade of 4.0 can be achieved for a given assignment.
+Degree programme, semester MSc Digital Business Administration, 2022-2023, 3 HS, BB, Bern MSc Digital Business Administration, 2023-2024, 3 HS, BB, Bern MSc Digital Business Administration, 2022-2023, 1 HS, BB, Bern